When Can Police Search My Car in Ohio?

 I Believe My Car Was Search Illegally; How Should I Proceed?

-In Cincinnati, Ohio, and all over America, there are clear rules about when police can and cannot search your vehicle.
-Many vehicle searches may follow these rules, but many times the police do not.
+In Cincinnati, Ohio, and all over America, there are clear rules about when police can search your vehicle.
+Many vehicle searches may follow these rules, but many times police can search without proper justification, which can lead to legal challenges.

 In some cases, vehicle search violations may be accidental, especially if the police follow a “search first and ask questions later” policy.